aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Someone will invite you to a Karaoke party.
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Sat Jul  4 07:35:01 2026
+Last update: Sun Jul  5 07:50:37 2026

 ### Let's play! 🎮